smoreira1/smoreira1/README.md

 > **Warning**
 <i><span style='color:red;'>The application sandbox above is part of CI/the trunk build.
 Could very well be broken as it is actively under development.</span> </i>

-Project Starlight a product that belongs to B.L.
+<p>Project Starlight a product that belongs to B.L.
 Media Group LLC which I own is a product aimed at ultra low latency and reactive products.
 The environment above is a public configured version with many features potentially disabled via features flags.
-Built with the following technologies:
+Built with the following technologies:</p>

 - Angular
 - Azure